 With the at-home Perimenopause Test, you can easily check key hormones (including estrogen) that may indicate if you’re approaching menopause.

-If you're experiencing mastalgia for the first time, you may worry you have breast cancer.
+If you're experiencing mastalgia, meaning tightness, tenderness or sharp pain in one or both breasts, you may worry you have breast cancer.
 Keep in mind that most breast pain is not linked to cancer.
 Still, it's best to report your pain to your healthcare provider who can help determine whether you need a cancer screening.

 Some women may develop mastalgia due to a benign breast lump.
 Benign lumps are noncancerous, and they're usually not harmful to your health.
 Your provider can determine whether you need surgery to remove the tumor.